Brant Wildlife Festival History

 In a small cove at the back of the restaurant of the Bayside Inn, El-Khalafawi and Dawe formulated the idea of the Brant Wildlife Festival.

 El-Khalafawi formed the Mid-Island Wildlife Watch Society in October 1990, taking advantage of the BC Ministry of Environment (MOE)’s new Wildlife Watch initiative.
 With government support, several paid staff members, and a strong group of enthusiastic volunteers, the first Brant Festival came to life.

-The Brant Wildlife Festival has historically been supported by Canadian Wildlife Service, the BC Ministry of Environment, Town of Qualicum Beach, City of Parksville, Regional District of Nanaimo, business associations such as Parksville Chamber of Commerce, Qualicum Beach Chamber of Commerce and more recently the Parksville Qualicum Beach Tourism Association, local businesses and environmental organizations such as The Nature Trust of BC, Ducks Unlimited Canada, and local stewardship groups like Arrowsmith Naturalists, Nanoose Naturalists and the Parksville-Qualicum Fish and Game Association, Friends of French Creek Conservation Society, and the Hamilton Marsh Committee.
+The Brant Wildlife Festival has been supported by: Canadian Wildlife Service, BC Ministry of Environment, Town of Qualicum Beach, City of Parksville, Regional District of Nanaimo, Parksville Chamber of Commerce, Qualicum Beach Chamber of Commerce, Parksville Qualicum Beach Tourism Association, The Nature Trust of BC, Ducks Unlimited Canada, Arrowsmith Naturalists, Nanoose Naturalists, Parksville-Qualicum Fish and Game Association, Friends of French Creek Conservation Society, and the Hamilton Marsh Committee.

 The Arrowsmith Naturalists provided invaluable volunteer expertise to help support events and to assist with the spring Brant population monitoring conducted by biologists working with the CWS.

 Monitoring of Brant began in 1988 and has continued every year.
 Over the years many individuals have contributed thousands of volunteer hours to help make this festival special from teachers who implemented a Brant curriculum to artists and photographers who created posters, provided auction items and set up displays.